menu

 • implementing the best practices that we learned from the green projects – within the yellow and red ones.

-What we’ve improved with the help of these DSIs?
+What could be improved with the help of software delivery management?

 • We are able to maintain a higher standard of delivery process.